StuckBoy/blipblopblog/_posts/2023/01 - January/2023-01-18-i-beat-my-first-smt-game.md

 draws inspiration from all those and more.
 At any given time your party will have multiple pantheons of demons such as Thor, Apsaras or even an Archangel.
 The contrast of designs and mythos are made more apparent as your three main demons occupy the same space on the field while the rest wait on your bench.
-Having multiple party members present on the field and their designs constrasting or even showing similarities is another reason I think I was able to finish my playthrough of Digimon Story Cyber Sleuth.
-That and the unapologetically edgey designs that quite a few digimon possess.
+Having multiple party members present on the field and their designs contrasting or even showing similarities is another reason I think I was able to finish my playthrough of Digimon Story Cyber Sleuth.
+That and the edgey designs that quite a few digimon possess.
 If you prefer visual examples, search up _official_ artwork for Mastemon, Ravemon or Diaboromon.

 It's no secret that at this point in my life, I've become increasingly frustrated by the designs that pokémon have received.
 Ultimately this is personal bias because the games still sell in obscene quantities and if it's not broken